British Brothers' League

 The British Brothers' League (BBL) was a British anti-immigration, extraparliamentary, pressure group, the "largest and best organised" of its time.
-Described, in the 21st century, as proto-fascist, the group attempted to organise along paramilitary lines.
+Described, in the 21st century, as antisemitic, the group attempted to organise along paramilitary lines.

 History

 The group was formed in May 1901 in East London as a response to waves of immigration that had begun in 1880 and had seen a rapid increase in the numbers of Russian and Polish Jews, as well as others from Eastern Europe, into the area.
 As a result, Captain William Stanley Shaw formed the BBL to campaign for restricted immigration with the slogan 'England for the English' and soon formed a close alliance with local Conservative MP Major Evans-Gordon.
 Initially the League was not antisemitic and was more interested in keeping out the poorest immigrants regardless of background, although eventually Jews became the main focus.
 The organisation promoted their cause with large meetings, which were stewarded by guards whose role was to eject opponents who entered and raised objections.